segedi-UW/SDC-IDE/README.md

 I don't expect you to know what they are, so I am prefacing them here.

-A standard lambda is a shortened version of an abstract class. in java, there are two forms of lambda - the one line and the multiline form.
+A standard lambda is a shortened version of an abstract class.
+In java, there are two forms of lambda - the one line and the multiline form.

 ```java
 public class SomeClass {